-Northern Georgia, and namely, the Helen area, is the perfect spot for nature lovers to get away from the stress of every day life in the "big city" and get back to the basics.
+Northern Georgia, and namely, the Helen area, is the perfect spot for nature lovers to get away from the stresses of everyday life in the "big city" and get back to the basics.

-In addition to a number of other popular Helen Georgia attractions, state parks like Smithgall woods are extremely popular with vacationers who are staying in the area.
-Regardless of what your interests are, you'll find a wide range of opportunities for fun and exploration while paying a visit to this 5,664 acre park facility.
+In addition to several other popular Helen Georgia attractions, state parks like Smithgall woods are extremely popular with vacationers who are staying in the area.

 This comprehensive guide will walk you through the possibilities and help you to plan your day at Smithgall Woods State Park.